Your Business is a Black Box

 Customers Pull for What They Want: Pullfillment

 The word "pull" is a clean label for the actions people take to get what they want from companies.
-We can take this another step by being aware that customers "pull" from companies in order to create the desired Pullfillment: the experience of using the product or service.
+Customers "pull" from companies in order to create the desired Pullfillment: the experience of using the product or service.

-The word "demand" has been used in this context but it has also been used to describe the mere want for something.
-That want might be a whim that falls far short of inspiring the action necessary to get it.
-It is only when that desire turns into action - in particular the willing giving of money, time, and other resources - that it becomes real enough to deserve being called "pull".
+I think "pull" is a better word than customer "demand" since demand might be construed as a whim, a mere want that falls far short of action to fulfill it.
+It is only when that desire turns into action - in particular the willing giving of money, time, and other resources - that it becomes real enough to be "pull".

-So pull is action to satisfy demand for a product or service.
-Even if a company has a sales force it sends out to push for new business, it will only get the new business if they can get prospective customers to pull in response.
+Pull is action to satisfy demand for a product or service.
+Even if a company sends a sales force out to push for new business, it only gets the business if prospects pull in response.

 With that in mind, let's explore a deeper understanding of pull and the resulting pullfillment.
 Check out this graphic: